ssavvides/tpch-spark/README.md

 # tpch-spark

-TPC-H queries implemented in Spark using the DataFrames API (introduced in Spark 1.3.0)
+TPC-H queries implemented in Spark using the DataFrames API.
+Tested under Spark 2.0.0

 Savvas Savvides